webman/push

 var uid = 1;

-// The browser listens for messages on the private-user-1 private channel
+// Browser listens for messages on the private-user-1 channel

 var user_channel = connection.subscribe('private-user-' + uid);

-When a client subscribes to a private channel (a channel starting with private-), the browser initiates an ajax authentication request (the ajax address is the address configured in the auth parameter when creating a new Push), where developers can determine if the current user has permission to listen to this channel.
+When the client subscribes to a private channel (a channel starting with private-), the browser will initiate an AJAX authentication request (the AJAX address is the one configured in the auth parameter when creating new Push), and developers can check whether the current user has permission to listen to this channel.
 This ensures the security of the subscription.

-The above examples all involve clients subscribing to a particular channel and the server calling the API to push messages. webman/push also supports clients pushing messages directly.
+The above examples illustrate how clients subscribe to a channel and the server calls the API interface to push. webman/push also supports clients to push messages directly.

 Note